 - (a) Use the applicable heading.
-If a notice is used for more than one purpose, it must include all the headings that apply;

-- (b) Be in writing, signed, and dated;

-- (c) State the basis for the decision;

-- (d) Include the effective date of each action in the heading;

-- (e) Cite the relevant rules;

-(f) Include the worker's appeal rights.
-All notices and warnings except those notifying a worker of entitlement to training or deferral of vocational assistance eligibility must contain the worker's appeal rights in bold type, as follows:
+If a notice is used for more than one purpose, it must include all the headings that apply; - (b) Be in writing, signed, and dated; - (c) State the basis for the decision; - (d) Include the effective date of each action in the heading; - (e) Cite the relevant rules; - (f) Include the telephone number of the Ombuds Office for Oregon Workers: 1-800-927-1271; and - (gf) Include the worker's appeal rights.
+All notices and warnings except those notifying a worker of entitlement to training or deferral of vocational assistance eligibility must contain the worker's appeal rights: